 The rule of thumb is the higher up in the organization, the higher the compensation.
 That’s all well and good for most positions because you generally do what you have always been doing, but better.
 However, things get a little less clear at the very top.
 So, what exactly should you be doing if you are the CEO?

 What the heck is a CEO?

 Before I continue, I want to make a key point.
 Most business owners don’t think of themselves as the CEO.
-It sound a great deal more corporate than they feel.
-They, and everyone else in their business agrees, merely think of themselves as the founder, the owner, the boss, or simply the “chief”.
+It sounds a great deal more corporate than they feel.
+They, and everyone else in their business agree, merely think of themselves as the founder, the owner, the boss, or simply the “chief”.

 Actually, that is the way I think of myself.
 So, as your read the concepts below, think to yourself, “this is what I should be doing as the head of my company.”